 - Raw score of 70 or higher for a GPA lower than 3.25 but at least 3.0

-Applicants were required to meet the sliding scale in order to proceed to the second round.
-Additionally, applicants must have had a Mathematics score of at least 30 in order to proceed.
+Applicants were required to meet the sliding scale to proceed to the second round.
+Additionally, applicants must have had a Mathematics score of at least 30 to proceed.